Scott-S-Hannah/themeuu/README.md

 <!-- badges: end -->

-The goal of `themeuu` is to provide a easy style guide that adheres to [Ulster University’s branding criteria](https://www.ulster.ac.uk/__data/assets/pdf_file/0008/391058/UU-Brand-Guidelines-April-2019.pdf).
+The goal of `themeuu` is to provide an easy to use style guide that adheres to [Ulster University’s branding criteria](https://www.ulster.ac.uk/__data/assets/pdf_file/0008/391058/UU-Brand-Guidelines-April-2019.pdf).

 ## Installation